 3. Click on the required field in the list to jump to the field in the form.

 Deploying forms

 Once a form has been created for use in the Interact user interface, the form must be assigned to a role to make it available to the required users.
-This task can only be carried out by an individual who has Administrative privileges.
+There are two ways this can be done: